vpulim/node-soap/Readme.md

 ### Client.*lastRequest* - the property that contains last full soap request for client logging

+### Client Events
+Client instances emit the following events:

+* request - Emitted before a request is sent.
+The event handler receives the entire Soap request (Envelope) including headers.
+* message - Emitted before a request is sent.
+The event handler receives the Soap body contents.
+Useful if you don't want to log /store Soap headers.

 ## WSSecurity

 WSSecurity implements WS-Security.
 UsernameToken and PasswordText/PasswordDigest is supported.
 An instance of WSSecurity is passed to Client.setSecurity.